In most marriages, the mortgage is the largest liability the spouses have to split, but divorcing the loan payment is not so easy.

 It’s vital that the settlement and decree spell out in no uncertain terms that the spouse that continues to inhabit the family home is solely responsible for the mortgage payment.
 After all, if one spouse wants to apply for a loan in the future, the lender must be convinced you are absolved of this obligation.
 Some lenders even go so far as asking for canceled checks from your ex-spouse to prove that you are not the one making the payments.

-Whatever options are best for your circumstances, this process is best approached with a neutral, experienced REALTOR like Jordan Bennett.
+Whatever options are best for your circumstances, this process is best approached with a neutral, experienced REALTOR like Jordan Bennett who specializes in divorce real estate.
 By having Jordan in your corner early on, you can avoid many hassles and problems later.

 What questions do you have that we can help with?